rick-raush/DevOps-notes/Jenkins/Job Options.md

-Great question 👍 You’re looking at the **configuration options when creating a Jenkins Freestyle project**.
-Let me explain each of these settings in plain language 👇
+**Configuration options when creating a Jenkins Freestyle project**

 * * *